BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

 lein-dalap is an _easy to use_ source code transformation tool.
 It's main purpose is to allow the programmer to share the same code base for both Clojure and Clojurescript without to much of a hassle.

-It also offers a way to extend the transformation parser by adding custom rules that adapt to the specific needs of your project.
-You may see it as a replacement for [lein-cljsbuild's crossovers][cljsbuild_crossovers].
+lein-dalap allows you to author code that works in both the JVM and in the browser, without forking your code and without relying on [cljsbuild crossovers][cljsbuild_crossovers].

+lein-dalap is inspired by [cljx](https://github.com/lynaghk/cljx), a leiningen plugin that transforms input source files with a .cljx extension and special meta-data markup into .clj and .cljs output.
+In contrast with cljx, lein-dalap's input files are plain .clj files and only the .cljs files are auto-generated.
+It is also simpler to specify custom transformation rules at the project level.

 ## Supported Clojure Versions